DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/nodes/Image Processing/image_process_detail.rst

 Logic OR
 ~~~~~~~~~~~~~~
-This operation performs logic OR operation between the input image and user specified image.
+This operation performs logic OR operation between the input image and user-specified image.
 The image below shows the settings of this operation.

 .. image:: Images/logic_or/gui.png
     :align: center

 |

-As shown in the image above, the user has to define an additional image in the operation config page which is used for OR operation with the node input image.
-An exmaple of the node image input, user specified image for OR operation and the output image of this
+As shown in the image above, you have to define an additional image in the operation config page which is used for OR operation with the node input image.
+An example of the node image input, user-specified image for OR operation and the output image of this
 is shown below, respectively.

 .. image:: Images/logic_or/in.png